Post General Journal Entries

 Non-order transaction types:

-- QB Debit Account Full Name - Map this to a QuickBooks Chart of Accounts account
+- Debit Account - Map to a Chart of Accounts account

-- QB Debit Customer Full Name - Map this to a QuickBooks vendor or customer, based on the Chart of Accounts account used
+- Associated Debit Name - Map to a vendor or customer, based on the Chart of Accounts

-- QB Credit Account Full Name - Map this to a QuickBooks Chart of Accounts account
+- Credit Account - Map to a Chart of Accounts account

-- QB Credit Customer Full Name - Map this to a QuickBooks vendor or customer, based on the Chart of Accounts account used
+- Associated Credit Name - Map to a vendor or customer, based on the Chart of Accounts

-- Repeat the mappings for all journal entry types for a channel, and repeat for each channel.
+- Repeat these mappings for all journal entry types for a channel, and repeat for each channel.

-There are several QuickBridge settings to configure when using the Post General Journal Entries feature.
-These include:
+There are several QuickBridge settings to configure for the Post General Journal Entries feature:

 - Show sales breakdown in summary transactions (File > Options > Sales Orders tab) - This will impact the Sales journal entry type.